Sainarendra21/WeatherApp/README.md

 **Disclaimer:**

 Please note that the WeatherForecast website relies on a third-party weather API for data retrieval.
 While efforts are made to ensure the accuracy of the information, we cannot guarantee its absolute correctness.
 Users are encouraged to cross-reference weather data from multiple sources for critical decisions.

-**License:**

-This project is licensed under the [MIT License](https://your-license-url.com), granting everyone the freedom to use, modify, and distribute the code for both personal and commercial purposes.

 Enjoy using the WeatherForecast website, and stay prepared for any weather conditions!